Troubleshooting network performance

 Now that you have a diagram, start to divide the network into segments and narrow the problem down.
 Find out where it works and where it doesn't.
 Keep moving your testing points to isolate down to the offending component.

 Also, don't forget to look at other layers of the OSI model.
 It's easy to focus on the network and layers 1 - 3 (Physical, Data, and Network layers) but the problems can also be up at Layer 7 in the application layer.
 Keep an open mind and verify assumptions.

 Advanced ExpressRoute troubleshooting

 If you're not sure where the edge of the cloud actually is, isolating the Azure components can be a challenge.
 When ExpressRoute is used, the edge is a network component called the Microsoft Enterprise Edge (MSEE).
 When using ExpressRoute, the MSEE is the first point of contact into Microsoft's network, and the last hop when leaving the Microsoft network.
-When you create a connection object between your VNet gateway and the ExpressRoute circuit, you're actually making a connection to the MSEE.
+When you create a connection object between your virtual network gateway and the ExpressRoute circuit, you're actually making a connection to the MSEE.
 Recognizing the MSEE as the first or last hop depending on which direction the traffic is crucial to isolating an Azure networking problem.
-Knowing which direction will prove if the issue is in Azure or further downstream in the WAN or the corporate network.
+Knowing which direction proves if the issue is in Azure or further downstream in the WAN or the corporate network.